 Your survivor benefits remain the same as your TRS benefits and payments are still due the first of each month.
 However, your monthly premium payments may change.
 If there is only one person enrolled in TRS, you will pay the member only rate.
 If two or more people remain enrolled in the plan, you will continue to pay the member and family rate.

 If you wish to end coverage retroactive to the date of your sponsor’s passing, you have 60 days to request the change.
 You must either submit a request using a DMDC Reserve Component Purchased TRICARE Application or send a written letter to Health Net Federal Services, LLC:

 Atlanta, GA 30348-5402

 When moving, TRS members need to update DEERS with the new address and telephone number.

-Members who change regions should contact the previous contractor to stop the current EFT or RCC and start a new EFT or RCC in the new region.
+Members who change regions should contact the previous contractor to stop the current EFT or RCC and also contact their new region's contractor without delay to establish a new EFT or RCC.